 Menus for Asian weddings have progressed immensely

-Indian and Pakistani food plays a very important role in Asian weddings and all other celebratory occasions.
-Depending on the type of event, the cuisine for the day should make guests feel they are special and their taste-buds dancing to the sumptuous food served.
+On the wedding day itself, the cuisine for the day should make guests feel they are special and their taste-buds dancing to the sumptuous food served.
 As the cuisine is always a talking point of Asian weddings.

 The format of traditional Asian weddings is such that the family of the bride are usually responsible for cuisine for the special day and its quality and cost.
 Although, this is not always the case nowadays.